Strawberry Fields Forever: Release

 In Britain, "Strawberry Fields Forever" / "Penny Lane" was the first Beatles single since "Please Please Me" in 1963 to fail to reach number 1 on Record Retailer's chart (later the UK Singles Chart).
-The single was held at number 2 behind Engelbert Humperdinck's "Release Me", even though the Beatles record sold considerably more.
-This was due to chart protocol whereby only the sales of the best-selling side of a double A-side were eligible, and the record's overall sales were effectively halved.
+It was held at number 2 behind Engelbert Humperdinck's "Release Me", the year's biggest-selling single.
+(In George Martin's book Summer of Love he claims the two songs were counted as two separate singles on the chart, severely hampering the record's chances of reaching the top; however, none of the UK's charts listed the two sides separately, including the Record Retailer chart, and so being defined as a double A-side cannot have affected the single's chart position.)
 Following the speculation that the Beatles were due to disband, their failure to secure the number 1 spot was trumpeted in the UK press as a sign that the group's popularity was declining.
 At the time, McCartney said he was not upset because Humperdinck's song was a "completely different type of thing", while Harrison acknowledged that "Strawberry Fields Forever", like all of the Beatles' latest music, was bound to alienate much of their audience but would also win them new fans.
 On the national chart compiled by Melody Maker magazine, however, the combination topped the singles list for three weeks.

-In the US, "Penny Lane" topped the Billboard Hot 100 for one week, while "Strawberry Fields Forever" peaked at number 8.
-As in Britain's Record Retailer, "Penny Lane" was the side favoured by chart compilers in Australia, where the single was number 1 for five weeks.
+On the US Billboard Hot 100 the two sides of a single were counted separately whether defined as a double A-side or not (for example, "She's a Woman" reached number 4 in 1964 despite being a B-side).
+"Penny Lane" topped the chart for one week, while "Strawberry Fields Forever" peaked at number 8.
+"Penny Lane" was the side favoured by chart compilers in Australia, where the single was number 1 for five weeks.
 The single was also number 1 in Canada and Norway, and peaked at number 4 in France.